fxkjd/jshorter/README.md

 # JShorter

-An Express made API to create an URL shortening service.
+A Node.js API to create an URL shortening service.

 ## Installing / Getting started